Skip to main content

 The Backstage Notifications System provides a way for plugins and external services to send notifications to Backstage users.
 These notifications are displayed in the dedicated page of the Backstage frontend UI or by frontend plugins per specific scenarios.
 Additionally, notifications can be sent to external channels (like email) via "processors" implemented within plugins.

-Notifications can be optionally integrated with the signals (a push mechanism) to ensure users receive them immediately.
+Notifications can be optionally extended with the signals plugin, which provides a push mechanism to ensure users receive notifications immediately.

 Upgrade to the latest version of Backstage